 Interprofessional Mental Health Practice Certificate

-With the exception of its practicum component (which must be taken in BC), the program is available to applicants who meet the admission requirements (see below) and are residing in Canada, who either are Canadian citizens or else have a current student or working visa.
+With the exception of its practicum course, which must be taken in BC, the program is available to applicants who meet the admission requirements and are Canadian residents with a work or student visa, or Canadian citizens residing in Canada.

 BC's health care system's capacity for mental health and substance use specialists has increased.
 There is a need—and job opportunities—for skilled professionals who can respond effectively to individuals with mental health problems.
 The Mental Health Practice Certificate program, offered in collaboration with TRU's School of Nursing and grounded in a student-centred approach, responds to this need.

 In the program's 12-day practicum, which includes opportunities for experiential learning, you gain and demonstrate the behavioural and technical competencies required to meet the current Competencies for Canada's Substance Abuse Workforce, thereby enhancing your opportunities for employment.

 This five-course certificate program will provide interdisciplinary learners who are working in mental health practice or those interested in this area an opportunity to acquire the knowledge and competencies necessary to work in a variety of mental health settings within facilities, agencies and communities.